On the jump of the cover time in random geometric graphs

 \end{definition}

-\begin{remark} By definition, we may get upper bounds on the effective resistance by specifying a unit flow between $x$ and $y$.
-A trivial upper bound for $\mathcal{R}(x\longleftrightarrow y,G)$ is therefore given by the graph distance between the vertices (define the unit flow over the shortest path with all edges having flow equal to $1$). \end{remark} The effective resistance can be interpreted as the value of the resistance that appears when replacing the entire network with only one edge between $x$ and $y$ that mimics the resistance between them in the original network.
-A \emph{sub-network} $G'$ of $G$ is a connected sub-graph of $G$ with the same values of resistances on the remaining edges.
+\begin{remark} \begin{enumerate} By definition, we obtain upper bounds on the effective resistance by specifying a unit flow between $x$ and $y$.
+A trivial upper bound for $\mathcal{R}(x\longleftrightarrow y,G)$ is therefore given by the graph distance between the vertices (define the unit flow over the shortest path with all edges having flow equal to $1$). \end{enumerate}

+\end{remark} The effective resistance can be interpreted as the value that appears when replacing the entire network with only one edge between $x$ and $y$ that mimics the resistance between them in the original network.
+A \emph{subnetwork} $G'$ of $G$ is a connected subgraph of $G$ with the same values of resistances on the remaining edges.
 We now collect a few results that will turn very useful for us.
-First, effective resistance can not decrease when we delete edges: \begin{theorem} [Rayleigh, Theorem 9.12 of~\cite{levinperes}] Let $G'$ be a sub-network of $G$.
-Then, for $x,y \in G'$ we have
+First, effective resistance can not decrease when we delete edges: \begin{theorem} [Rayleigh, Theorem 9.12 of~\cite{levinperes}] Let $G'$ be a subnetwork of $G$.
+Then, for $x,y \in V(G')$ we have

-\end{theorem} When there is no room for confusion on the underlying network $G$ we simply denote the effective resistance by $\mathcal{R}(x\longleftrightarrow y)$.
-Next, we state that the triangle inequality holds for the effective resistance: \begin{lemma} [Corollary 10.8 of~\cite{levinperes}] Let $G=(V,E)$ and let $x,y,z \in V$.
+\end{theorem} When the underlying network $G$ is clear, we simply denote the effective resistance by $\mathcal{R}(x\longleftrightarrow y)$.
+It is well known that the triangle inequality holds for the effective resistance: \begin{lemma} [Corollary 10.8 of~\cite{levinperes}] Let $G=(V,E)$ and let $x,y,z \in V$.
 Then

 \end{lemma}